JorgeSTJordao/django-api/README.md

-# django-api
+# Django API for Youtube

-A simple API made in Django
+Creating an API to request some info about videos from Youtube